sal118/COGS108_FinalProject/README.md

 As San Diego has a lot of beaches and is associated with warm climates, we predict higher pricings over Summer and lower over Winter.
 In addition, because people expect more over time, we predict a trend of decreasing overall satisfaction
 Dataset(s)

-What data will you use to answer your question?
-Describe the dataset(s) in terms of number of observations, what kind of features it contains, etc. You must use at least one dataset containing at least approximately 1000 observations (if your data are smaller but you feel they are sufficient, email Prof. Voytek).
-You are welcome (and in fact recommended) to find multiple datasets!
-If you do so, describe each one, and briefly explain how you will combine them together.

 Dataset Name: Airbnb san diego data

 Link to the dataset: http://tomslee.net/airbnb-data-collection-get-the-data